nickytonline/nickytonline/README.md

 My name is Nick Taylor and I hail from Montreal, Quebec, Canada.

 I am a Staff Software Engineer at [Netlify](https://netlify.com/) on the ecosystem team, focusing on front-end technologies and tooling.
 I also have a growing interest in serverless and edge computing.
 I also [stream on Twitch](https://iamdeveloper.live/).
-More about me on [iamdeveloper.com](https://iamdeveloper.com).

 I'm not a big fan of spiders, but I know they're doing good work eating bugs.
 Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and rugby a long time ago.
+More about me at [iamdeveloper.com](https://iamdeveloper.com).

 ## Latest Content